2020 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 15: Shewmaker vs. O'Bannon
+BKFC 15: O'Bannon vs. Shewmaker

-'Bare Knuckle Fighting Championship 15: Shewmaker vs. O'Bannon' was a bare-knuckle boxing event held by Bare Knuckle Fighting Championship on December 11, 2020, at the Mississippi Coast Coliseum in Biloxi, Mississippi, USA.
+'BKFC 15: O'Bannon vs. Shewmaker' was a bare-knuckle boxing event held by Bare Knuckle Fighting Championship on December 11, 2020, at the Mississippi Coast Coliseum in Biloxi, Mississippi, USA.

 Background

 The promotion was targeting a Heavyweight bout between MMA veterant Mark Godbeer and Sam Shewmaker to headline the event.
 However, it was announced on December 6 that Godbeer was pulled from the contest after he tested positive for COVID-19.
 Undefeated heavyweight Bobo O'Bannon stepped up on a few days' notice to fight Shewmaker in the main-event.